Jonathan India Player Props: Reds vs. Mets

-Jonathan India -- batting .368 in his past 10 games -- will be in action for the Cincinnati Reds against the New York Mets, with Justin Verlander on the hill, on May 10 at 6:40 PM ET.
+Jonathan India -- with a slugging percentage of .595 in his past 10 games, including five extra-base hits -- will be in action for the Cincinnati Reds against the New York Mets, with Kodai Senga on the mound, on May 11 at 12:35 PM ET.

-He racked up three RBI (going 1-for-3 with a double) in his most recent game against the Mets.

 Jonathan India Game Info & Props vs. the Mets